rust-lang/rust/src/doc/rustdoc.md

 the crate being tested to the top of each code example.
 This means that rustdoc must be able to find a compiled version of the library crate being tested.
 Extra search paths may be added via the `-L` flag to `rustdoc`.

+# Standalone Markdown files

+As well as Rust crates, rustdoc supports rendering pure Markdown files into HTML and testing the code snippets from them.
+A Markdown file is detected by a `.md` or `.markdown` extension.

+There are 4 options to modify the output that Rustdoc creates.
+- `--markdown-css PATH`: adds a `<link rel="stylesheet">` tag pointing to `PATH`.
+- `--markdown-in-header FILE`: includes the contents of `FILE` at the end of the `<head>...</head>` section.
+- `--markdown-before-content FILE`: includes the contents of `FILE` directly after `<body>`, before the rendered content (including the title).
+- `--markdown-after-content FILE`: includes the contents of `FILE` directly before `</body>`, after all the rendered content.

+All of these can be specified multiple times, and they are output in the order in which they are specified.
+The first line of the file must be the title, prefixed with `%` (e.g. this page has `% Rust Documentation` on the first line).

+Like with a Rust crate, the `--test` argument will run the code examples to check they compile, and obeys any `--test-args` flags.
+The tests are named after the last `#` heading.